benjcodes/goal-project/README.md

 # goals-project
-A simple website that stores users goals locally using cookies.
+A simple website that stores users goals locally using local storage.